rabbit3dcustom/esphome-jk-bms-documentation/home_assistant_dashboards/README.md

-# DASBOARDS FOR HOME ASSISTANT
+# DASHBOARDS FOR HOME ASSISTANT
 Welcome!

 Here you will find at least two dashboards for home assisant, used to watch and monitor your JKBms.